About Winter Activities in Val d'Isere

 Val d'Isere does not have an official long toboggan run, it does however have a designated area for tobogganing located next to the nursery slope on the left hand side of the Savonette lift.
 The area is open everyday from 10:00 to 17:00 and it is the perfect place to take your children for some sledging fun.
 The entry to the area is free and you can hire sledges of different sizes from many ski hire shops or sports shops in Val d'Isere.

 Raquette à Neige or Snow-shoeing in and around Val d'Isere is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and be sure to check the weather forecast before you go.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Be sure to check the weather forecast before you go.